 3. There’s a chance you’ll get a better price

-This isn't always the case and it depends heavily upon the contractor and the types of equipment that are available.
+This isn’t always the case, and it depends heavily upon the contractor and the available types of equipment.
 Still, there are a lot of HVAC contractors who offer discounts or incentives for new equipment installations in spring or fall.

 Spring is still the best time to get a dehumidifier since you can start enjoying it right away.
 But this scenario plays out from September through November, too.